 Data Warehousing & Software Development (Keith Marsolo, PhD)

 The data warehousing group completed the implementation of a federated query tool for the Ohio Pediatric Asthma Repository (OPAR), a network made up of all Ohio children’s hospitals that is collecting data on asthma-related hospital admissions and corresponding treatment.
 This tool allows investigators in the network to run cohort identification and feasibility queries on their own center’s data as well as data from the entire network.
-In addition, the team continues to support the institutional research biorepository, finalizing functionality that will allow investigators at CCHMC to search for and request available biosamples from within the de-identified i2b2 warehouse.
+In addition, the team continues to support the institutional research biorepository, finalizing functionality that will allow investigators at Cincinnati Children's to search for and request available biosamples from within the de-identified i2b2 warehouse.

 The software group continues to support the quality improvement networks that are part of the Best Evidence for Advancing Child Health in Ohio Now (BEACON) collaborative, which focuses on improving outcomes in childhood obesity, children’s mental health and preterm births in Ohio.
 The group is completed development of patient registries for eosinophilic esophagitis and bone marrow transplant and the “drug dashboard” for kidney transplant that pulls together adherence data from electronic pill bottles, clinical data and pharmacogenomics information to support pre-clinic planning.
 Initial efforts have begun to integrate this dashboard in the EHR and disseminate it to other institutions.